All Souls College and the Radcliffe Camera with some plants in the foreground

 About the course

 This is a professional development course aimed at medical and healthcare education professionals.
-It focuses on the history, contemporary issues and development of the field, as well as research methods, and design and evaluation of research in medical education.
+It focuses on the history, contemporary issues and development of the field, as well as research methods, and design and evaluation of research in medical and health professional education.

 This part-time course is aimed at medical professionals and allied health professionals who are involved, or intend to be involved, in educating future health professionals.
 These professionals may include not only postgraduate physicians but also a range of graduate allied health science practitioners involved in the care of patients and in the education of future healthcare workforce.

-The part-time MSc in Medical Education will be offered jointly by the Department of Education in the Social Sciences Division and the Medical School in the Medical Sciences Division, with formal responsibility for the programme resting with the Department of Education.
+The course is offered jointly by the Department of Education in the Social Sciences Division and the Medical School in the Medical Sciences Division, with formal responsibility for the programme resting with the Department of Education.
 Interdisciplinarity is endemic in education and medicine, and team-teaching capitalises upon the distinctive knowledge and skills of academics within the two departments.

 • Patients, learners and teachers